IGVF-DACC/igvfd/docs/updating_schemas.md

 * When naming a property, try to avoid overly long names.
 * Array properties must have a plural property name: samples, not sample.

+Below are the required and optional components divided according the property's `type`.
+Those denoted with a * are required.
-* All properties must include the following components:
+* All properties:
-    * `title`: a readable name of the property, in Title Case.
+    * `title`\*: A readable name of the property, in Title Case.
-    * `type`: one of `string`, `number`, `integer`, `boolean`, `array`, or `object`.
+    * `type`\*: `string`, `number`, `integer`, `boolean`, `array`, or `object`.
-    * `description`: a definition of the property.
+    * `description`\*: a definition of the property.
-* Properties may include the following components where necessary:
-    * `comment`: Instructions for submitters explaining details of how to submit the property.
-    * `submissionExample`: An example of how to specify the property using appscript and igvf_utils tools.
-Required for any submittable property.
-    * `notSubmittable`: A boolean property which is always `True`.
-Required for every calculated property.
-Must not be present for any submittable property.
+    * `default`: A default value automatically assigned if no value is provided upon submission.
+    * Strings:
         * `enum`: A list of valid values.
 Only applicable to string properties which must conform to a strict vocabulary and don't allow free text.
         * `linkTo`: A list of valid objects to link to.
 Only applicable to strings.
 Must be the name of another schema.
-    * `default`: A default value automatically assigned if no value is provided upon submission.
+        * `pattern`: A regex string applied to the property.
+Only applicable to strings.
+    * Numbers or integers:
         * `minimum`: A minimum value.
-Only applicable to numbers or integers.
         * `maximum`: A minimum value.
-Only applicable to numbers or integers.
-    * `permission`: A string property which is always `import_items`.
-Required for properties that are limited to admins only.
-Must not be present for any property that can be modified by any submitter.
-    * `pattern`: A regex string applied to the property.
-Only applicable to strings.
+    * Arrays:
+        * `items`\*: A definition of the items that are valid in the array.
+Must include `type` at minimum.
-    * `minItems`: An integer indicating the minimum number of items in an array.
-Required for every array, and must be at least 1.
+        * `minItems`\*: An integer indicating the minimum number of items in an array.
+Must be at least 1.
         * `maxItems`: An integer indicating the maximum number of items in an array.
-Only applicable to arrays.
-Optional.
-    * `uniqueItems`: A boolean which is always `True`.
-Required for every array.
+        * `uniqueItems`\*: A boolean which is always `True`.
+    * Objects:
         * `properties`: A nested schema.
 Must obey above requirements for each property: `title`, `type`, and `description`.

-Required for every object.
-    * `items`: A definition of the items that are valid in the array.
-Required for every array.
-Must include `type` at minimum.
+The following are properties categorized by IGVF members' permission to submit.
+These properties must follow the preceding guidelines according to their `type` in addition to the guidelines below.
+* Submittable properties:
+    * `comment`\*: Instructions for submitters explaining details of how to submit the property.
+If there is a dependency defined for the property, the comment must include: "This property is affected by dependencies.
+See \[link\]."
+    * `submissionExample`\*: An example of how to specify the property using appscript and igvf_utils tools.
+* Admin only properties:
+    * `permission`\*: A string property which is always `import_items`.
+Must not be present for any property that can be modified by any submitter.
+* Calculated properties:
+    * `notSubmittable`\*: A boolean property which is always `True`.
+Must not be present for any submittable property.

 -----